mgalande/memory-leak-finder/README.md

 frames) for each of the call.
 This helps to detect the actual location of the memory leak.

+##### TODO

-TODO: Developing a scirpt that will consume this text logs and produce a user friendly output showing the location of memory leaks.
+Developing a scirpt that will produce user friendly memory-leak-output from the logged trace.

 Feedback